libecap/ecommerce-pattern-library/README.md

 2. Type the following command: `bundle exec jekyll serve`
 3. View the functional website at: [http://localhost:4000](http://localhost:4000)
 4. View the pattern library at: [http://localhost:4000/pattern-library/](http://localhost:4000/pattern-library/)

 ---

-## Company info

-Potato Alchemy uses 1000 year old wizardy to take the best of all the charms, without any of the side effects!

-Created by Davey Seeds, A long time alchemist who was tired of phony charms.
-Alchemy Potatoes have been specially designed so that you can see their magic work in action.
-Each potato is curated to protect you from specific hexes, spells, curses, potions, and incantations.

----